SatelliteWP/accessibility-font-resizer/readme.txt

 Would you like to enable all your visitors to enjoy your site?
 Not all visitors sees your website the way you do.

-This plugin allows you to make your website easier to read by  to give the visitors of your site the option to change the font size of your text.
+This plugin allows you to make your website easier to read and give the visitors of your site the option to change the font size of your text.

 Benefits: